powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `<basename><suffix>.<ext>`.

 The classes inheriting directly `ReadOnlyDataSource` are:
-- `ResourceDataSource`: datasource based on a list of resources
+- `ResourceDataSource`: datasource based on a list of java classpath resources
 - `ReadOnlyMemDataSource`: datasource where data is stored in a `Map<filename, data as bytes>` in memory
 - `MultipleReadOnlyDataSource`: datasource grouping multiple user-defined datasources
-- `GenericReadOnlyDataSource`: datasource built by creating new datasources of multiple types
+- `GenericReadOnlyDataSource`: datasource used to read data from any known compressed format

 (writabledatasources)=
 ### DataSource